acode/cli/README.md

 };
 ```

-# Accessing Your APIs Over HTTP
+# Accessing your APIs over HTTP

 We definitely recommend using the [lib library on NPM](https://github.com/stdlib/lib-node)
 to make API calls as specified above, but you can also make HTTPS